metinsaylan/dropdown-menu-widget/readme.txt

 = I don't know CSS, how can i customize it? =

 Plugin comes with various themes already installed.
-If you want something different, then you can [request a new theme](http://shailan.com/contact).
+If you don't like existing themes put `dropdown.css` in your theme root and it will be selectable on themes list ;)

 = I found a bug!
 Where do i submit it? =